IchanP/L3-DateConverter/tests/testspecification.md

 [Issue #8](https://github.com/IchanP/L3-DateConverter/issues/8)

+### Common steps

+1. Navigate to the "Small Date Conversion Page"

 ### TC2.1 User should be informed of same calendar errors

 ### Test Steps

-1. Select the same calendar to from and to convert to.
+2. Select the same calendar to from and to convert to.
-2. Write in a [valid date](https://github.com/IchanP/L3-DateConverter/issues/4) format based on calendar you selected.
+3. Write in a [valid date](https://github.com/IchanP/L3-DateConverter/issues/4) format based on calendar you selected.
-3. Press the `convert` button.
+4. Press the `convert` button.

 ### Expected